QUICK SUMMARY:

 Our water comes from lakes, oceans, and rivers, but it’s not safe to drink yet.
 It still has to be transported by pipelines from those sources to a destination such as a water treatment facility.
 After the water is treated at the facility and made safe to drink, it’s again transported in pipelines to places where we need it for drinking, cleaning, and agriculture.

-Data pipelines work similarly to water pipelines, except the data sources include data lakes, databases, SaaS applications, and streaming data.
+Data pipelines work similarly to water pipelines, except the data sources include data lakes, databases, SaaS applications, and data stream.
 But much the same way as our water example, the raw data needs to be refined and cleaned before it can be used.

 4 Common Data Pipeline Infrastructures